VladKlimen/tank_robot/README.md

 A robo-tank with water gun that patrols your backyard and annoys street cats, firing (a warm) water on them (summer only).

+The project simulates a robo-tank for patrolling an area and spraying unwanted targets with a water gun.
+It plans efficient paths to reach targets, calculates optimal firing trajectories considering ballistic behavior and obstacles, and runs simulations in Gazebo, leveraging its physics engine for realistic movement and projectile dynamics.
+The system integrates motion planning, pathfinding, and trajectory optimization for autonomous operation.

 <p align="center">
   <img src="robotank.png" alt="Robotank" width=600>
 </p>